 View the other sale image available of Fatu, one of the last two remaining female northern white rhino on the savannah, here.

-The signed print is available for $300.
+The signed print is available starting at $550.
 The print ships free within the US.
 For locations outside of the U.S., shipping is $85.
 It will be printed by the fine art studio of Paper & Ink at 12×14 inches (30.5×36 cm) on archival paper which is designed to meet museum longevity requirements.
 Also available in 16×24 inches and 20×30 inches print sizes.